Adhith708/PRODIGY_CS_01/README.md

 ## Example

-Caesar Cipher Program
+-Caesar Cipher Program
-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? e
+-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? e
-Enter your message: hi how are you
+-Enter your message: hi how are you
-Enter the shift value (0-25): 20
+-Enter the shift value (0-25): 20
-Encrypted message: bc biq uly sio
+-Encrypted message: bc biq uly sio
-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? d
+-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? d
-Enter your message: bc biq uly sio
+-Enter your message: bc biq uly sio
-Enter the shift value (0-25): 20
+-Enter the shift value (0-25): 20
-Decrypted message: hi how are you
+-Decrypted message: hi how are you
-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? q
+-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit? q
-Goodbye!
+-Goodbye!